servo/servo.org/_posts/2024-08-27-building-browser.md

 We have a reference browser in the form of [servoshell](https://github.com/servo/servo/tree/main/ports/servoshell), which has historically been used as a minimal example and as a test harness for the [Web Platform Tests](https://wpt.servo.org).
 Nevertheless, the Servo community has steadily worked towards making it a browser in its own right, starting with [our new browser UI]({{ '/blog/2023/09/15/upcoming-events-and-new-browser-ui/' | url }}) based on [egui](https://www.egui.rs) last year.

-This year, [@wusyong](https://github.com/wusyong) created the [Verso](https://github.com/versotile-org/verso) project as a way to explore the features Servo needs to power a robust web browser.
+This year, [@wusyong](https://github.com/wusyong), a member of [Servo TSC](https://servo.org/governance/), created the [Verso](https://github.com/versotile-org/verso) project as a way to explore the features Servo needs to power a robust web browser.
 In this post, we’ll explain what we tried to achieve, what we found, and what’s next for building a browser using Servo as a web engine.

 ## Multi-view